 The good news for injured employees in Hickory, North Carolina, is that they have remedies under the law.
 The North Carolina workers’ compensation system provides workers with payments to cover the cost of their injuries, including medical treatment and disability benefits.
 These benefits are available to all injured employees in Hickory, regardless of who was at fault for the accident.

 If you suffered work-related injuries, it’s important to speak to an experienced workers’ compensation attorney as soon as possible.
-Your attorney will explain your rights and obligations as an injured employee, and also help you get the maximum compensation available to you.
+Your attorney will explain your rights and obligations as an injured employee, and help you get the maximum compensation available to you.

 Your employer’s workers’ compensation insurance policy may cover work-related medical treatment.
 You may also be entitled to a lump-sum payment for your injury.
 If you lost a family member due to a work-related injury or illness, you might be entitled to collect death benefits.